-Being selected for the Young People in the Lead Group has boosted my self-esteem.
+Being selected for the Empowering Young People Group has boosted my self-esteem.
 I now feel that I have a lot of opportunities open to me and that I can make a difference.

 Ronan McKernan – Decision Maker

 I’m Ronan and I’m 17 and from Belfast.
-I’m really pleased to be a member of the Young People in the Lead Group as I’m helping to make decisions on groups who receive funding by sharing my own experiences of having a learning disability.
+I’m really pleased to be a member of the Empowering Young People Group as I’m helping to make decisions on groups who receive funding by sharing my own experiences of having a learning disability.